purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Statistical-Measures/covariance.md

 ## Further improve
-covariance values were used for Principal Component Analysis(PCA) why? we estimated the mean and variance for two different types of apples counted in the same five grocery store:
+covariance values were used for Principal Component Analysis(PCA) why?
-What is the variance here?

 In other words, the negative value for the left high point is cancelled out by the positive value of left low point.
 Thus the coviance is 0.
 But if not cancelled???????